adlrrrstrblll/LBYARCH_MP2/README.md

 2. 🛠️ Modern Compiler Optimizations - When flags are used, the performance of handwritten Assembly for this basic task is almost equal to that of the C compiler.
 This is due to its capacity to produce effective machine instructions, reduce arithmetic overhead, and inline the grayscale loop.

-3. ⚡ CPU Caching and Pipelining - Considering how small the dataset is, the complete input and output can fit in the L1 cache.
-Furthermore, the advantages of branch prediction, instruction pipelining, and the lack of cache misses work well for both systems.
-As a result, execution times are drastically shortened and are almost immediate.

-4. ⏱️ Wall-Clock Granularity Limits - The <time.h> library's clock() function, which measures CPU time with a low level of detail, is used in our timing strategy.
+3. ⏱️ Wall-Clock Granularity Limits - The <time.h> library's clock() function, which measures CPU time with a low level of detail, is used in our timing strategy.
 The reported zero values are explained by the clock's insufficient granularity for fast operations.

 ---